+The first scenario defines the \emph{incoherent state}, and the second, the \emph{synchronization state}.
+In the incoherent state, oscillators are uniformly spread over the unit circle.
+In the synchronization state, a bunch of oscillators is \emph{synchronized}, that is, they change collectively their phase at the same constant rate $\ensuremath{\Omega}.$

-In the scenario where oscillators are uniformly spread over the unit circle, we see that, after inserting a uniform phase density in Eq. (\ref{eq:expected_oscillator}), $Z=0$.
-So, from Eq. (\ref{eq:mean-cn}), \emph{the order parameter ($R$) is zero in the incoherent state. }Yet, if the KS system exhibits synchronization, \emph{the assumption of a traveling wave with a stationary and non-uniform profile, moving with constant velocity $\Omega$, means that $R$ is finite and time-independent.} Moreover, $Z$ rotates in the complex plane following a circular path of radius $R$ and velocity $\Omega$.
+After inserting a uniform phase density in Eq. (\ref{eq:expected_oscillator}), we see that $Z=0$.
+So, from Eq. (\ref{eq:mean-cn}), \emph{the order parameter ($R$) is zero in the incoherent state. }Yet, if a KS system exhibits synchronization, then \emph{the assumption of a traveling wave with a stationary and non-uniform profile, moving with constant velocity $\Omega$, means that $R$ is finite and time-independent.} Moreover, $Z$ moves in the complex plane following a circular path of radius $R$ and velocity $\Omega$.
 That is, a uniform circular motion given by

 where $\Theta_{0}$ is the mean-field phase at an arbitrary initial time instant.